 In Q4’18, the increase in mobile service revenues was ~20% YoY, while mobile revenue growth of 14.0% YoY (up by TL 238 mn) was lower mostly due to lower commissions on device sales and one-off provision (TL 32 mn) related to regulation on excess usage charges.
 Fixed voice segment recorded a revenue growth of 5% YoY (up by TL 32 mn) in Q4’18 compared to 6.0% YoY revenue decline (down by TL 40 mn) in Q4’17.

 7 Adjusted net income excludes the net impact of FX & FX hedging gain/loss (after tax) during respective period.

 Operating Expenses Excluding Depreciation and Amortization (OPEX)

-The Law numbered 7061 which ruled a methodology change in calculation of frequency fees effective as of Jan 1st 2018 lead to an increase in frequency fees (of around TL 40 mn impact in Q2’18).
+The Law numbered 7061 which ruled a methodology change in calculation of frequency fees effective as of Jan 1st, 2018 lead to an increase in frequency fees (total YoY increase in frequency fees in 2018: TL 172 mn).
 Additionally, as of Q1’18, frequency fees with direct link to sales are reported under "Tax” expense.
-Before 2018, such frequency fees were reported under “Network and Technology” expense as there were no direct link to sales at the prior calculation methodology.
-Accordingly, “Network and Technology” and Tax expenses combined increased 21% YoY (up by TL 686 mn) with the change in calculation methodology, higher cost of utilities and FX based technology expenses.
+Before 2018, such frequency fees were reported under “Network and Technology” expense, as there were no direct link to sales at the prior calculation methodology.
+Accordingly, in 2018, “Network&Technology” expense & “Tax” expenses combined increased by 22.3% YoY (up by TL 686 mn) with the change in calculation methodology, higher cost of utilities and FX based technology expenses.
 Interconnection expenses increased by 17.2% YoY (up by TL 262 mn) mainly due to increase in Türk Telekom International’s (TTI) sales volumes and FX.

 Operating Profit before Depreciation and Amortization (EBITDA)